thenexthub/Codira/docs/DriverParseableOutput.md

 ============

-This document serves to describe the parseable output format provided by the Swift compiler driver with the "-parseable-output" flag.
+This document serves to describe the parseable output format provided by the Codira compiler driver with the "-parseable-output" flag.
 This output format is intended to be parsed by other programs; one such use case is to allow an IDE to construct a detailed log based on the commands the driver issued.

 Message Format
 ==============

-The parseable output provided by the Swift driver is provided as messages encoded in JSON objects.
+The parseable output provided by the Codira driver is provided as messages encoded in JSON objects.
 All messages are structured like this::

 ```